nhn/gpm.unity/docs/CacheStorage/README.en.md

 * requestType
     * The type of data that determines when cached data should be re-validated to the server.
     * Default is FIRSTPLAY.
 Can change it through SetCacheRequestType.
 * reRequestTime
     * Can set the frequency of re-verification requests on a per-function basis.
     * The criterion is seconds.
 If set to 10, the cache that is past 10 seconds will be revalidated.
     * If you do not set 0 or 0, the time set to SetRequestTime is applied.
     * SetRequestTime defaults to 0.
 If neither is set, re-verify based on the requestType.
+* preLoad
+    * Read pre-stored cache before verifying on the web.
+    * The callback is called again if the content has changed since validation.

 **Example**
 ```cs